 Madhya Pradesh: Hours after taking oath, CM Kamal Nath announces farm loan waiver

 Bhopal, Dec 17: Delivering on its poll promises, the new Congress government in Madhya Pradesh on Monday issued an order waiving off short-term loans of farmers.
-Kamal Nath signed the files for farmers' loan waiverimmediately after taking charge.
+Kamal Nath signed the files for farmers' loan waiver immediately after taking charge.

 Farmers who had taken loans from nationalized and cooperative banks before March 31, 2018 will be eligible for the loan waiver, according to Principal Secretary (Agriculture) Rajesh Rajora.